cinecert/imf-vtfp/readme.md

 The fingerprint of an IMF virtual track shall be the SHA-1 ( [ISO/IEC 10118-3](https://www.iso.org/standard/39876.html) )
-message digest computed over the canonical encoding of the list of Resource items comprising the virtual track timeline.
+message digest computed over the canonical encoding of each successive item in the list of Resource items comprising the virtual track timeline.

 The digest context shall be finalized (closed to further input) immediately following